 The tour

-True to the motto "two is better than one", you can show what you have just presented directly during the company tour.
-Make sure that there is enough time for questions during the tour - and that someone is present who can answer the questions.
-Ergo: For project questions, the company or project management and - depending on the size of the company - someone from the relevant department.
-This not only allows you to answer many questions in advance, but also prevents misunderstandings.
+Following the motto „twice as good as one“, you can present what has just been shown directly during the company tour.
+Ensure that there is enough time for questions during the tour – and that someone is present who can answer them.
+Therefore: Company or project management for project questions, and – depending on the company's size – someone from the relevant department.
+This allows you to answer many questions in advance and also prevent misunderstandings.

 The processes